robinagandhi/swa/pages/github.md

 2. `Your branch is up-to-date with 'origin/master'`: Your local repository master branch is in sync with your remote repository master branch on GitHub.
 The default name for the remote repository is **origin**.
 This name makes sense as you cloned your local repository from it.
 3. `Changes not staged for commit`: git follows a two-step process to save changes to a repository.
   1. The user indicates which modified/deleted/new files need to be `staged` for a save in the repository.
   2. The staged files are `committed` to the repository.
+    We will see both these steps in action below.
 4. `modified:  README.md`: git knows that you modified README.md file.

 Now we `stage` our changes for a commit using this command:
 ```bash
 git add -A
 ```
 The above command `adds` any edited files (including deleted files) in the entire working tree in a staging area called the `index`, which is a temporary holding place before a commit.
-Other add options are more selective in updating the staging area with your changes than `-A`.
+Instead of `-A`, with this command you may specify a file name or directory from which to update the staging area.
 Now, recheck the status of the repository using the following command:

 ```bash
 git status